anomalyco/sst/examples/python-layouts/flat-layout/README.md

 ## Features

-- ✅ Simple flat structure (no nested directories)
+- ✅ Simple structure (no nested directories)
 - ✅ Fast builds and deployments
 - ✅ Easy to understand and maintain
 - ✅ Perfect for simple functions and prototypes